tensorflow/tfjs-website/source/tutorials/fit-curve.md

 * A _loss function_, which measures how well a given polynomial fits the data.
 The lower the loss value, the better the polynomial fits the data.

-* An _optimizer_, which implements an algorithm for revising our coefficient values based on the results of the loss function.
-The optimizer's goal is to minimize the value of the loss function.
+* An _optimizer_, which implements an algorithm for revising our coefficient values based on the output of the loss function.
+The optimizer's goal is to minimize the output value of the loss function.

-* A _training loop_, which will iteratively run the optimizer until minimum loss is achieved.
+* A _training loop_, which will iteratively run the optimizer to minimize loss.

 ### Define the Loss Function